SwethaC01/GUVI_GPTPROJECT/README.md

 6. Is this project affiliated with GUVI?
 No, this project is not affiliated with GUVI.
 It is an independent project that uses a dataset collected from various websites.

-7. What should I do if I encounter an issue?
-If you encounter any issues, feel free to open an issue on the GitHub repository or contact me directly.